Dailymotion-Pro-Services/dynamic-preview/story.md

 ## Features:

 ### CTA button:

-The Dailymotion Story also provides a feature to add CTA (Call to Action) button over the content of the video.
+The Dailymotion Story provides a feature to add CTA (Call to Action) button over the content of the video.
 To add CTA button you need to add `<script type="application/json" id="dm_story_text">` tag before [embed code for Stories](#start-embedding).
 Data for CTA button can be set inside `<script type="application/json">` as JSON format.
 Here is an example,
 ```html
 <script type="application/json" id="dm_story_text">
   {